$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes

 \subsection{Comparison and Practical Considerations}

-When $K=1$, the $Q$-function is a model for $\E(Y|S_1=s_1,A_1=a_1)$.
-If in \iQ-learning this model and the variance model $\Sigma_1$ in (\ref{eq:qlearnK}) are correctly specified, then, as noted above, the form of (\ref{eq:qlearnK}) is optimal for estimating $\xi_1$.
-Accordingly, even if $C_1(s_1; \psi_1)$ and $h_1(s_1; \beta_1)$ are correctly modeled, (\ref{eq:alearnk}) with $K=1$ is generally not of this optimal form for any choice $\lambda_1(s_1;\psi_1)$, and hence \iA-learning will yield relatively inefficient inference on $\psi_1$ and hence on the optimal regime.
+When $K=1$, the $Q$-function is a model for $\E(Y| S_1=s_1,A_1=a_1)$.
+If in \iQ-learning this model and the variance model $\Sigma_1$ in (\ref{eq:qlearnK}) are correctly specified, then, as above, the form of (\ref{eq:qlearnK}) is optimal for estimating~$\xi_1$.
+Accordingly, even if $C_1(s_1; \psi_1)$ and $h_1(s_1; \beta_1)$ are correctly modeled, (\ref{eq:alearnk}) with $K=1$ is generally not of this optimal form for any choice $\lambda_1(s_1;\psi_1)$, and, hence, \iA-learning will yield relatively inefficient inference on $\psi_1$ and the optimal regime.
 However, if in \iQ-learning the $Q$-function is mismodeled, but in \iA-learning $C_1(s_1; \psi_1)$ and $\pi_1(s_1;\phi_1)$ are both correctly specified, then \iA-learning will still yield consistent inference on $\psi_1$ and hence the optimal regime, whereas inference on $\xi_1$ and the optimal regime via \iQ-learning may be inconsistent.
 We assess the trade-off between consistency and efficiency in this case in Section~\ref{s:simulations}.
-For $K>1$, owing to the complications involved in specifying optimal estimating equations for \iQ- and \iA-learning, the relative performance of the methods is not readily apparent; we investigate in Section~\ref{s:simulations}.
+For $K>1$, owing to the complications involved in specifying optimal estimating equations for \iQ- and \iA-learning, relative performance is not readily apparent; we investigate empirically in Section~\ref{s:simulations}.

-In special cases, \iQ- and \iA-learning lead to identical estimators for the \iQ-function \citep{Chakraborty}.
-For example, this holds if the propensities for treatment are constant, as would be the case under pure randomization at each decision point, and certain linear models are used for $C_1(s_1; \psi_1)$ and $h_1(s_1; \beta_1)$; Section~\ref{ss:a4} of the supplemental article [\citet{Schulte}] demonstrates when $K=1$ and $\pr(A_1=1|S_1=s_1)$ does not depend on $s_1$.
-See \citet[page 1999]{Robins04} and \citet{Rosenblum} for further discussion.
+In special cases, \iQ- and \iA-learning lead to identical estimators for the \iQ-function (Chakraborty, Murphy and Strecher, \citeyear{Chakraborty}).
+For example, this holds if the propensities for treatment are constant, as would be the case under pure randomization at each decision point, and certain linear models are used for $C_1(s_1; \psi_1)$ and $h_1(s_1; \beta_1)$; Section~A.4 of the supplemental article [\citet{Schulte}] demonstrates when $K=1$ and $\pr(A_1=1|S_1=s_1)$ does not depend on $s_1$.
+See \citeauthor{Robins04} [(\citeyear{Robins04}), page 1999] and \citet{Rosenblum} for further discussion.